krezio/rooted_web1/replit.md

 # Rooted Flowers by RS

-A premium floral design website built with React, Express, and Vite.
+A premium floral design e-commerce website built with React, Express, and Vite.

 ## Overview